marksweiss/sofine/README.md

 This is a small amount of overhead compared to writing one-off scripts for the return on investment of being able to know where your plugins are, call them with standard syntax, and compose them with each other in any useful combination.

 How small?
-Let's support the assertion that it's worth the effort with a small but not trivial example that ships with `sofine`, a plugin to call the Google Search API.
+Let's look at a small but not trivial example that ships with `sofine`, a plugin to call the Google Search API.

 It starts with a module scope helper function that you would have to write in any one-off script to call the API.